top of page

 Previous Degrees:

-M.S., Civil Engineering, Coventry University, Coventry, United Kingdom, 2023
+M.S.
+Civil Engineering, Coventry University, Coventry, United Kingdom, 2023

-B.S., Civil Engineering, Federal University of Technology, Akure, Nigeria, 2018
+B.S.
+Civil Engineering, Federal University of Technology, Akure, Nigeria, 2018

-Research Interests: Rock grouting; Geomechanics; Infrastructure resilience.
+Research Focus: Rock grouting; Geomechanics; Infrastructure resilience.

 LinkedIn: Link